sigilante/nockup/README.md

 ### Replit Instance

-There is a Replit instance available at https://replit.com/@sigilante/Nockup-IDE which demonstrates Nockup functionality in the cloud.
+There is a Replit instance available at https://replit.com/@neal50/NockApp?v=1 which demonstrates Nockup functionality in the cloud.
 Nockup should automatically track the latest release of `hoonc` and `hoon` on each `nockup install` or `nockup update`.

 Pending a public fakenet, it's necessary to run a local fakenet Nockchain node in the Replit container to test Nockchain interactions.
+There are also difficulties due to Replit's memory limitations with using the Rust `nightly` toolchain.